 The PAC is charged with providing advice, recommendation, and direction to the Agency.
-The 21 member committee meets monthly and is focused on fostering accessibility and availability to the factors needed to become a vibrant, family-oriented and economically viable neighborhood.
+The 21-member committee meets monthly and is focused on fostering a vibrant, family-oriented and economically viable neighborhood.
 The Board approved and certified the election of the PAC on February 10, 1997.
-The PAC has been instrumental in the development of the Concept Plan that captures the needs of the community and represents the interests of the current residents, businesses and community organizations.
+The PAC was instrumental in the development of the Concept Plan that captures the needs of the community and represents the interests of the current residents, businesses and community organizations.

-It is anticipated that the PAC will review the Plan Amendment in March 2010 and will provide its recommendation to the Agency at that time.
+It is anticipated that the PAC will review the Plan Amendment at its May 27, 2010 meeting.